This set of Mechanical Behaviour Multiple Choice Questions & Answers (MCQs) focuses on “Surface Imperfections”.

-Explanation: Grain boundaries, having a misorientation angle more than 10°, are categorized as high angle grain boundaries.
-While grain boundaries, having angle less than 10°, are categorized as low angle grain boundaries.
+Explanation: Grain boundaries, having a misorientation angle of more than 10°, are categorized as high angle grain boundaries.
+While grain boundaries, having an angle less than 10°, are categorized as low angle grain boundaries.
 An angle less than 1° is known as sub boundaries.

 d) Adler etchant

 Explanation: Keller’s etchant is used for aluminium alloys.
 Its composition is 190 ml of distilled water, 5 ml nitric acid, 3 ml of hydrochloric acid and 2 ml of hydrofluoric acid.
 The immersion time is kept 10 to 30 seconds.

 6. Nital etchant is used for revealing microstructure of _______

 Explanation: Nital is used for etching cast iron.
 A composition of the nital is 100 ml ethanol and 1 – 10 ml nitric acid.
 Immersion time varies from seconds to a few minutes depending on the composition of cast iron.

 7. Mechanical twins are commonly observed in _____ while annealing twins are observed in ______

 d) HCP, FCC